 With more and more data available, the struggle to process it increases.
 Microsoft Power BI can help.
 You can quickly, effectively and economically access, analyze, report on, share, and collaborate on your mission-critical information.

-Power BI, a component of the Microsoft Power Platform–which also includes Power Apps and Power Automate (formerly known as Microsoft Flow)–is a collection of software services, apps, and connectors that turn unrelated data sources into coherent, interactive insights.
+Power BI, a component of the Microsoft Power Platform–which also includes Power Apps, Power Virtual Agents, and Power Automate (formerly known as Microsoft Flow)–is a collection of software services, apps, and connectors that turn unrelated data sources into coherent, interactive insights.
 Regardless of your data’s location—cloud, on-premises, or a hybrid warehouse—you can easily connect all your sources to:

 - Transform data into visuals and share them with anyone on any device

 - Visually explore and analyze data from anywhere in one view

 - Share and collaborate on customized dashboards and interactive reports